Topic: Wine-Evaluation

 Wine Evaluation: Tips from the Pros

-MEMBERS ONLYTo make good wine one must understand what good wine is and, alternatively, understand and be able to detect wine faults.
-Anyone can learn to evaluate wine, and as a winemaker it is critical to be able to identify wine faults.
-If you want to learn where to begin, taking tips from these pros is
+To make good wine one must understand what good wine is and, alternatively, understand and be able to detect wine faults.
+Anyone can learn to evaluate wine, and as a winemaker it

 Drinking From Brass

-MEMBERS ONLYThere certainly is something historically appealing about hoisting an overflowing chalice of one’s own homemade vinous deliciousness.
+There certainly is something historically appealing about hoisting an overflowing chalice of one’s own homemade vinous deliciousness.
 In ancient times metal was a common material from which to fashion drinking cups.
-From medieval castles to Viking mead-halls, brass, pewter, and silver goblets have been part of our world’s imbibing culture.
-However, such romantic imaginings are
+From

 Making the Most of Your Winery Visit

-MEMBERS ONLYHeading to wine country is a field trip for adults.
-You’ve got beautiful scenery, interesting people, new beverages to enjoy and an opportunity to get away from the hustle and bustle of your everyday life.
-But how do you make the most of your winery field trip?
-As a winemaker, you have insight into the
+Heading to wine country is a field trip for adults.
+You’ve got beautiful scenery, interesting people, new beverages to enjoy and an opportunity to get away from the hustle and bustle of

 Making the Most of Your Winery Visit